siriusctrl/UniPublic/CS/week8.md

   - ![image-20190506011602650](assets/image-20190506011602650.png)
   - If we block x to x' let A B C send, we will get the best efficiency.
 However, it is not fair for x.
 We should allow x send something as well.
 - Delay vs. Bandwidth

   - Minimise the number of hops a packet has to make

     - Trends to reduce per packet bandwidth and improve delay
-    - Hopefully also reduces the distance travelled, but not guaranteed, since crossing the pacific is on IP hop
+    - Hopefully also reduces the distance travelled, but not guaranteed, since crossing the pacific is one IP hop

   - Actual algorithms give a cost to each link

     - More flexible, but still cannot express all routing preferences.

 - Adaptivity